MaastrichtU-BISS/text-to-image/README.md

-# Nuxt 3 Minimal Starter
+# Text to image

+We use the OpenAI API to make calls to Dall-E and present the users with their creations.

-Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.
+This project is built using Nuxt v3, look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.

 ## Setup